kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 3. In service of user story 5, the kubeadm control plane provider must also manage etcd membership via kubeadm as part of scaling down (`kubeadm` takes care of adding the new etcd member when joining).
 4. The control plane provider should provide indicators of health to meet user story 6 and 10.
 This should include at least the state of etcd and information about which replicas are currently healthy or not.
 For the default implementation, health attributes based on artifacts kubeadm installs on the cluster may also be of interest to cluster operators.
 5. The control plane provider must be able to upgrade a control plane’s version of Kubernetes as well as updating the underlying machine image on where applicable (e.g. virtual machine based infrastructure).
+6. To address user story 11, the control plane provider must provide Rolling Update strategy similar to MachineDeployment.
+With `MaxUnavailable` and `MaxSurge` fields user is able to delete old machine first during upgrade.
+Control plane provider should default the `RolloutStrategy`, `MaxUnavailable` and `MaxSurge` fields such a way that scaling up is the default behavior during upgrade.

 ### Implementation Details/Notes/Constraints